duelstocks/duel-algorithm/README.md

 N_b = 0.5 − 0.5·t
 ```

-The per-factor scores are then combined using the weights above.
-(Before September 2026, this used a pure min-max normalization instead, which could swing all the way to a 100/0 split even for a modest gap — the current version is a more honest reflection of *how much* stronger one company is, not just *that* it's stronger.)
+(Before September 2026, Nᵢ used a pure min-max normalization instead, which could swing all the way to a 100/0 split even for a modest gap — the current version is a more honest reflection of *how much* stronger one company is, not just *that* it's stronger.
+The top-level `Score = Σ(Wᵢ×Nᵢ)×100` formula itself is unchanged.)
 See [`duel_engine.py`](scripts/duel_engine.py) for the exact code.

 ## What's intentionally *not* here